tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 * Stable, Secure, Modern
 * Performance Enhancements
 * Easy to Configure
-* Easy to Install Nvidia Drivers
+* Easy Installation for Nvidia Drivers
 * Smart Background Updates

 Bazzite is one of the coolest distributions out there, made by my favorite people at [universal blue](https://universal-blue.org/).
 It's basically Fedora Kinoite, but built by people who game on Linux every day, and use this OS.
 This is the best experience you will have when it comes to PC Gaming, period.